splunk/splunk-connect-for-snmp/docs/microk8s/configuration/configuring-profiles.md

 ## Custom translations
-If the user wants to use custom names/translations of MIB names, it can be configured under the customTranslations section under scheduler config.
+If the user wants to use custom names/translations of MIB names, it can be configured under the `customTranslations` section under scheduler config.
 Translations are grouped by the MIB family.
-In the following example, IF-MIB.ifInDiscards will be translated to IF-MIB.myCustomName1:
+In the following example, `IF-MIB.ifInDiscards` will be translated to `IF-MIB.myCustomName1`:
 ```yaml
 scheduler:
     customTranslations: